Data-Driven Batch Localization and SLAM Using Koopman Linearization: Conclusion

 The results highlight the advantages of RCKL's data-driven approach to localization and SLAM.
 When the classic model-based estimator that relies on Gauss-Newton has access to perfect models in simulation, it has similar or slightly better accuracy than RCKL.
 However, RCKL has similar or slightly better accuracy than the model-based estimator with an imperfect model.
 On real-world datasets, RCKL is generally more accurate and more consistent than the classic model-based estimator, and even more so when comparing with classic estimators with imperfect models.
 While the performance of the model-based estimators depends on the validity of their prior models, RCKL simply applies the high-dimensional model learned through data.
 In addition, RCKL appears to have the unanticipated benefit of being less prone to local minima.

 Many avenues deserve interest for future work.
 It is worth investigating the origin of RCKL's improvement in convergence properties as a result of lifting estimation into a high-dimensional space.
-We can also broaden the types of models that can be converted into lifted forms, making a further step towards data-driven state estimation for general robotics systems.
+Another direction is to investigate updating the solution incrementally for real-time localization or SLAM, possibly by applying factor graph solvers~\cite{incopt},~\cite{constrained-opt-nav} or smoothing methods~\cite{ics} in the lifted space.
+As well, we can broaden the model types that can be converted into lifted forms, making a further step towards data-driven state estimation for general robotics systems.
 Moreover, many of the techniques developed in this paper could potentially be applied for other applications, such as data-driven optimal control of nonlinear systems.